MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 Select **Omit recovery options from the BitLocker setup wizard** to prevent users from specifying recovery options when they enable BitLocker on a drive.
 This means that you will not be able to specify which recovery option to use when you enable BitLocker.
 Instead, BitLocker recovery options for the drive are determined by the policy setting.

 In **Save BitLocker recovery information to Active Directory Domain Services**, choose which BitLocker recovery information to store in Active Directory Domain Services (AD DS) for operating system drives.
 If you select **Store recovery password and key packages**, the BitLocker recovery password and the key package are stored in AD DS.
-Storing the key package supports recovering data from a drive that is physically corrupted.
+Storing the key package supports the recovery of data from a drive that is physically corrupted.
 If you select **Store recovery password only**, only the recovery password is stored in AD DS.

 Select the **Do not enable BitLocker until recovery information is stored in AD DS for operating system drives** check box if you want to prevent users from enabling BitLocker unless the computer is connected to the domain and the backup of BitLocker recovery information to AD DS succeeds.